reshamas/fastai_deeplearn_part1/lessons/lesson_3_x.md

 ### Chrome CurlWget
 Instructions on using Chrome CurlWget:  [chrome_curlwget](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/chrome_curlwget.md)

+## Setting up data directory
+- fastai library assumes data is in a subdirectory where notebook is:  `PATH = "data/dogscats"`
+- you might want to put the data somewhere else, such as your home directory
+- you can put data anywhere you like, and use symlinks

+---

 ### Quick Dogs vs Cats
 `precompute=True` when we use precomputed activations, data augmentation does not work.
 Because `precompute=True` is using the cached, non-augmented activations.